Lumbar Epidural Steroid Injection

 What is Lumbar Epidural Steroid Injection?

 Lumbar Epidural Steroid Injection or (ESIs) is a medical care of choice for a number of types of low back pain and leg pain.
 This treatment option has been used since its inception in 1952 and remains to be an important part of the non-surgical management if not conservative alternative in addressing sciatica and low back pain.
-The main objective of the procedure is to alleviate pain.
+At Portland Pain and Spine, the main objective of the procedure is to alleviate pain.
 In numerous cases, the procedure alone is enough to stop the pain, but in practice, an epidural steroid injection is administered in conjunction with a bespoke rehab (including physical therapy) to produce additional comfort.